 One issue with the Dyson V6 variants is the lack of a hygienic system.
 This makes disposing of dirt a messy chore.

-Dyson improved the V8’s design and developed a mechanism that pushes the dirt down when you pull the lever.
+Dyson improved the V8’s design and developed a mechanism that pushes the dirt down when the lever is pulled.

 The V10 retains the same principles as the V10, but the change in orientation changes a few things.